How your body changes when you stop drinking soda

 Is soda bad for you?

 “Despite being so readily available, soda is far from healthy,” explains Eddie Rodriguez-Lopez, MD, a primary care physician at Geisinger Medical Clinic Lock Haven.
 “In fact, drinking soda and other sugary soft drinks may be one of the leading causes of obesity.
-While having an occasional soda isn’t going to have lasting long-term effects, having one or more sugary drinks every day will.”
+While having an occasional soda isn’t going to have lasting long-term effects, having 1 or more sugary drinks every day will.”

 The fact is, your body changes for the better when you drop the pop.
 Dr. Rodriguez-Lopez reveals the benefits of not drinking soda.